FlipperPA/django-md-cms/README.md

 * To create a flat-file based CMS so content is portable
 * All source content will be in markdown, making it completely portable
 * Easy to use caching layer with python-memcached
+* Ability to include a markdown file within a Django template:
+    * `{% md-cms "about/welcome.md" %}

 ## Settings: